FIRTH OF FORTH

-Named in honor of my Mother who was born in Scotland not far from Firth of Forth.
+Firth of Forth is named in honor of my Mother, Agnes Turnbul Wood Pollitt, who was born in Scotland not far from Firth of Forth.

 Each piece presents its own unique challenge – plus an additional challenge or two that I intentionally introduce to stretch my creativity and the casting process.